muniworth/fp-onboarding/README.md

 # Approach
 Solve problems using a rigorous step-by-step approach:
-1. Contruct a domain model (only relevant unless there's a domain to model, which isn't the case here)
+1. Construct a domain model (only relevant unless there's a domain to model, which isn't the case here).
 2. Identify type signature and the transformation process of getting there (ex. input |> reduce |> reduce, input |> scan, etc.)
 3. Fill out the transformations until you reach a solution
 4. Refactor to use standard library specializations of the transformations. (ex.
-Sum is a specialized of plus-reduce.
+Sum is a specialization of plus-reduce.
 Length is a specialization of count-reduce)

 # Leetcode
 For all problems, you can copy in any standard library function, ex.
 Scan or Iota.
 Focus on readability, not performance.